Adspectus/kirbytools/README.md

 [![Kirby version](https://img.shields.io/static/v1?label=Kirby&message=3&color=yellow&style=flat-square)](https://getkirby.com/)

 The __kirbytools__ package is a collection of shell scripts which should ease and speed the installation and management of the [Kirby CMS](https://getkirby.com/) on your machine.
-It covers the process from downloading an appropriate Kirby package from Github to your local machine, installing (unpacking and copying) to a new virtual host, and eventually deinstalling it.
+It covers the process from downloading an appropriate Kirby package from Github to your local machine, installing (unpacking and copying) to a new virtual host, up- or downgrading the Kirby version, and eventually deinstalling it.
 Furthermore, it can set up a new virtual host configuration for an Apache2 webserver.

 <!-- TABLE OF CONTENTS -->